 The “Please Buy” or “Please Do” Email.
 A current email scam that is gaining traction (and has been very successful) is the spoofed email—an email that appears to be sent from someone you know but was actually created with a forged sender address.
-Such emails will ask that you perform a task like purchasing gift cards (or some other portable, generally untraceable currency or product) and sending it somewhere.
+Such emails will ask you to perform a task like purchase gift cards (or some other portable, generally untraceable currency or product) and send them somewhere.

 If you see this, ignore the friendly name and take a close look at the sender’s email address.
 You’ll probably see that it looks nothing like the address he or she normally uses.

 The Zip File, PDF, Picture or Invoice Attachment, or Web Link.
 Unless you specifically know the sender and are expecting the attachment, never ever open an attachment.
 That includes PDFs, zip files, music and video files, and pictures of kids, grandkids or vacations.

 You should also beware of anything referencing an unpaid invoice or accounting file.
 Many hackers use this to get people in accounting departments to open emails.
 Of course, any file can carry a virus.
 So it’s better to delete anything remotely questionable than be sorry.

 However, don’t forget that an email doesn’t need an attachment to be a threat.
 Emails containing merely a weblink to somewhere else is just as dangerous and should be avoided.

 What can you do?
 Combating these attacks is tough as they get more clever (and improve spelling and grammar—often a hallmark of fraudulent emails).
 But it’s not impossible.
 There are some technical solutions that can be employed on your company’s firewall: